aoacse/docker/README.md

 * soapuimock
 * elasticsearchkafkaconnector

-The first four are downloaded automatically and belong to the elk stack.
-But before you start with docker-compose, you have to build the soapuimock and elastisearchconnector on your own.
+The first thre are downloaded automatically and belong to the elk stack.
+The forth one downloads automatically as well, but is required for running the Zero ESB.
+The fifth and the sixth images need to be build on your own (step 3 & 4).

 ## Setup